 You can’t even imagine how high my expectations were for this.
 Kenji Kamiyama, the man, the myth, the legend, is finally back in the director’s chair…on a full CG show?!
 I was already completely hysterical first reading the headline, but I was blown away all over again with the headlines which followed.
-Kenji Kamiyama loved working in 3D so much that he personally pushed to use it to bring back his greatest masterpiece, as well as one of my favorite anime of all time, Ghost in the Shell: Stand Alone Complex.
+Kenji Kamiyama loved working in 3D so much he personally pushed to use it to bring back his greatest masterpiece, as well as one of my favorite anime of all time, Ghost in the Shell: Stand Alone Complex.
 I was stunned.
 I couldn’t believe my eyes, but seeing the final product I finally understand.
 Aside from the most minor of nitpicks like millisecond by millisecond frame rate complaints or something, the combined efforts of Production I.G. and their associates at Sola Digital Arts (the people who produced all the high budget international adaptations including but not limited to The Animatrix, Halo Legends, and more recently Blade Runner: Black Out 2022) have brought to screen the newest contender for best CG Anime of All Time.
-I mean, sorry to joke around, but they even fixed the Polygon Pictures face!
-That in and of itself is worth a hell of a lot in my book.
+I mean, sorry to joke around, but they even fixed the Polygon Pictures face, and that in and of itself is worth a hell of a lot in my book.
 The digital effects are as clean and crisp as a ufotable show, and the 3DCG environments are the likes of the Kizumonogatari films, if only slightly under.
 The character shading, again, fixed the Polygon Pictures face and made the characters able to emote like few have before, allowing the cast to come to life nearly on the level of those from Land of the Lustrous.
 All these small improvements on the medium’s past standards just kept on adding up until I considered this a truly monumental step forwards in the medium of 3D animation.